BreadMoirai/github-release-gradle-plugin/README.md

     apiEndpoint "https://api.github.com" // should only change for github enterprise users }
 ```
+View more information on each field at the [WIKI](https://github.com/BreadMoirai/github-release-gradle-plugin/wiki)

 For additional info on these fields please see the [Github API specification](https://developer.github.com/v3/repos/releases/#create-a-release).